"We very much believe in the benefits of sharing."

 Practical skills learning with technology

 The Practical Skills Learning with Technology community was created by the Digital Education in Practical Skills (DOiP) working group of the Acceleration Plan.
-The community aims to create connection and exchange between teachers, researchers and supporters to achieve effective digital skills education.
+The community aims to create connection and exchange between lecturers, researchers and supporters to achieve effective digital skills education.